 Shawn’s background is mostly unknown.
 Legend has it that he was raised as a Highlander in the great mountains of Washington State.
-Records indicate he began taking an interest in filmmaking around 2001, and has been working in that industry ever since.
-While very little is still known about this American born Scotsman, it has been proven that he moved to Oklahoma in 2008 to work as a Video Producer for a GPS Tracking company.
+Records indicate he began taking an interest in filmmaking as a wee lass, and has been working in that industry since the dawn of the new millenium.
+While very little is still known about this stately Gallowglass, it has been documented that he moved to Oklahoma in 2008 to work as a Video Producer for a GPS Tracking company.
 He sharpened his skill set on Broadcast and RED Cinema cameras, spending a majority of his time on commercial sets and in an editing suite creating digital wizardry with lenses and computers.
 In 2013 he moved to Bend Oregon to continue his work for TeamUnify.
 He has been spotted running with wolves, mountain biking with bears and swimming against the current in the mighty Deschutes river.
-In 2015, he moved to Utah to tell visual stories for the incredible Imagine Learning.
+In 2015, he moved to Utah to tell visual stories about education in America for Imagine Learning.
 He also has a wild, red-headed daughter and an obese cat.
 In his free time, he writes irreverent jokes on the internet and blogs about film, storytelling and pet peeves.
 He did not write this bio.
 It was found in a celtic tome buried along the sands of Loch Lomond.

 I first picked up a camera when I was just a young lad.
-My parents gave my brother and I full access to the family VHS camcorder to do with as we please.
+My parents gave me and my brother full access to the family VHS camcorder to do with as we please.
 We made hundreds of movies.
 Mostly stop motion animation with lego men and G.I.
-Joe's, but we eventually branched out into creating incredibly bad movies with whatever props we could fashion in the garage.
+Joe's, but we eventually branched out into creating incredibly bad movies with whatever props we could fashion in the garage and the family dog.
 This led to me to taking my first video editing class my junior year in high school.
 This was the first opportunity I had to take full control of the crap that I shot.
 I no longer had to film the entire project in order, nor had to rewind and record over what I presumed was a bad take.
 I fell in love.
 I knew from the moment I sat down to edit my first project that this is what I wanted to do.

 After high school I joined a leadership school where, over the course of four years, I was able to develop my skills as a filmmaker and photographer much further.
 I started with Windows Movie Maker (It was a dark time in my life), worked my way into Pinnacle Studio, Adobe Premiere Elements and eventually Final Cut Express when I bought my first Mac.
 I ultimately upgraded to Final Cut Pro and have since migrated completely over to Adobe Creative Cloud, where I primarily edit out of Premiere, After Effects and the rest of the production suite.